Building Inject From Source

 Want to build your very own copy of Inject?
 Perhaps you’d like to contribute to the project or maybe just tinker around under the hood.
 Whatever the reason, these steps will get you started quickly.

 1. Grab a Copy of the Source

 You’ll need to gather a few npm packages and submodules to build and test successfully.
 Before we begin, install Node.js and npm if you don’t have them already:

 Now you can install the required dependencies.
-Navigate to the root directory and issue this command to install the necessary npm packages.
-Depending on your environment, you may need
+Navigate to the root directory and issue this command to install the necessary npm packages:

 To properly test your Inject build, you’ll need to install a few submodules.
-While still in the root directory, run these commands to pull in the currently supported AMD and CommonJS test suites.
+While still in the root directory:

 git submodule init git submodule update